AncientSclupture/Ownership-Chain/README.md

 ## 🎥 Recording

-You can see here the full recording: [yt link]
+You can see here the full recording: https://youtu.be/C7PQ_rVZyAo

 ---